bluz71/vim-mistfly-statusline/README.md

-The `g:moonflyWithALEIndicator` option specifies whether to indicate the presence of the ALE diagnostic errors in the current buffer via the defined `g:moonflyDiagnosticsIndicator`, by default the Unicode U+2716 `✖` symbol.
-If set, the indicator will be displayed in the right-side section of the statusline.
+The `g:moonflyWithALEIndicator` option specifies whether to indicate the presence of the ALE diagnostic errors in the current buffer via the defined `g:moonflyDiagnosticsIndicator` (the Unicode `U+2716` `✖` symbol by default).
+If enabled, the indicator will be displayed in the right-side section of the statusline.

 By default, ALE errors will **not** be indicated.